bseltz-cohesity/scripts/bash/backupNowFromPolicy/README.md

 ## Dependencies

 * curl: note that the version of curl must support TLS v1.2 to communicate with Cohesity
-* sed: uses on sed regular expressions to parse JSON responses
+* sed: uses sed regular expressions to parse JSON responses

 The script runs like so: